danielabar/gopluralsight/README.md

 **Go's concurrency model**

-Actor model.
+Actor model (also used by Erlang).
 Communicating Sequential Processes (CSP).

 Actors safely pass messages between each other via *channels*.